xiulinyang/multiblimp/README.md

 ### Download Datasets

-For all the languages you plan to evaluate, download them in to the `hf_cache` directory inside `multiblimp/`.
+For all the languages you plan to evaluate, download them in to a directory inside `multiblimp/`, called `hf_cache`.
 In this example, I download English, Dutch, Spanish, Greek, and Polish.
 Use the [ISO 639-3](https://en.wikipedia.org/wiki/ISO_639-3) code.

 ```
 for l in ['eng', 'nld', 'spa', 'ell', 'pol']: